Lunitidal interval

 The approximate lunitidal interval can be calculated if the moonrise, moonset, and high tide times are known for a location.
 In the Northern Hemisphere, the Moon reaches its highest point when it is southernmost in the sky.
 Lunar data are available from printed or online tables.
 Tide tables forecast the time of the next high water.
 The difference between these two times is the lunitidal interval.
-This value can be used to calibrate certain clocks and wristwatches to allow for simple but crude tidal predictions.
+This value can be used to calibrate tide clock and wristwatches to allow for simple but crude tidal predictions.
+The lunitidal intervals vary day-by-day even at a given location.